 The funds aim to boost spending in small, local businesses to get the economy moving.

-So overseas purchases, spending at big supermarket chains, major department stores and outlets, and spending on high-end brands will not be included in this cashback scheme.
+So purchases made in overseas stores, big supermarket chains, major department stores, outlets, and high-end brands will not be accounted for in this cashback scheme.